Overview

 Resource Manager Integration

-Omnistat can be optionally configured to map telemetry tracking to specific job Ids when using the popular SLURM resource manager.
-This is accomplished via enablement of a Prometheus info metric that tracks node-level job assignments and makes the following metadata available to Prometheus:
+Omnistat can be optionally configured to map telemetry tracking to specific job Ids when using the popular SLURM resource manager or the new Flux framework.
+This is accomplished via enablement of a Prometheus info metric that tracks node-level job assignments and makes the following metadata available:

 Additional details on enabling this integration are discussed in the system-mode Installation section.
 In addition, job-oriented dashboards leveraging this feature are included in the companion Grafana discussion.